noldona/cluster/docs/08_general_setup.md

 If you want to run the steps manually, continue here.

+> [!IMPORTANT]
+> You will need to run each of these steps on each of the Hashistack
+> nodes unless otherwise mentioned.

 ## Step 1: Install the required software

 First, we will need to install some basic software that we will need in